Popular Home Insurance Discounts

 If you’ve just spent your savings on a down payment to become a newly minted homeowner, you’re probably eager to regain some financial footing.
-Getting homeowners insurance to cover your new asset is essential to protect your investment — but it need not cost an arm and a leg.
+Getting homeowners insurance to cover your new asset is essential to protect your investment.
 In addition to shopping around for insurance quotes to find the best rate, you should inquire about discounts you can qualify for to lower your premium even further.

 We’ll review some common home insurance discounts offered by top insurance companies so you know exactly what to ask about when you’re about to finalize your homeowners insurance policy.
 Keep in mind that some of these discounts may not be available in your state.